BBC Proms: Last Night of the Proms

 In 2020, the concert was performed to an empty hall, due to the COVID-19 restrictions in place in the UK.
 Two years later, in 2022, the concert was cancelled 48 hours before it was scheduled to happen, following the death of Queen Elizabeth II, the first Last Night cancellation since 1944.
 Dalia Stasevska had been selected to conduct.
 Stasevska returned to conduct the First Night in 2023, while Marin Alsop conducted the Last Night.
 This marked the first time that the BBC Proms had female conductors open and close the season.
-As a result of the cancellation, the date for the First Night of the 2023 Proms wasn't announced until April 2023.
+As a result of the cancellation, the date for the First Night of the 2023 Proms was not announced until April 2023.

 Last Night conductors

 The following table lists by year the conductors of the Last Night of the Proms.
 In general, since the tenure of Sargent, the Chief Conductor of the BBC Symphony Orchestra has led this concert, but guest conductors have directed the Last Night on several occasions.
 Additionally, the tradition was for a British conductor, and if not the current serving Chief Conductor, one who had an association with the BBC Symphony Orchestra or one of the other BBC orchestras.
 Charles Mackerras was the first non-British-born conductor to lead the Last Night, in 1980.
 Leonard Slatkin was the first American conductor of the Last Night in 2001.
 Jiří Bělohlávek was the first non-native English speaker to conduct the Last Night, in 2007.
 Marin Alsop was the Last Night's first female conductor in 2013.